 This delicious enchilada sauce is obviously perfect for bathing your homemade enchiladas, but don’t think the fun has to stop there!

-This is the perfect sauce to toss chicken, beef, or pork in, to use in homemade burrito.
+This is the perfect sauce to toss chicken, beef, or pork in, to use in a homemade burrito.
 Think you might want to take the delicious train to the next stop…….

 That’s right my friend, place those rolled up burritos in an oven proof baking dish, pour some of this enchilada sauce over the top to cover them, and top it all off with some glorious grated cheese.
 Broil a safe distance from the heating element until the sauce is set and the cheese is all melty delicious.
 Top with some sliced green onion or fresh chopped cilantro as desired.